movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Transaction overlap requires root versioning and per-generation ownership of pinned space, ordered data, and extent buffers.
-Other later work includes broader writable formats, clustered I/O, decompression caching, and the log tree.
+Other later work includes broader writable formats, larger file extents, clustered reads, decompression caching, and the log tree.

 Validate each operation class with unmounted independent filesystem/data checks and remount verification.
 Recovery work also needs reservation exhaustion and